-- (b) significant procedural irregularities which denied the student a fair hearing; - (c) insufficient evidence provided to merit a finding of responsibility; - (d) sanctions overly harsh.
+- (b) significant procedural irregularities which denied the student a fair hearing; - insufficient evidence provided to merit a finding of (c) responsibility; - sanctions overly harsh; (d) - (e) Clearly erroneous findings of fact.

 SECTION 2: Only the accused student has the right to appeal.